 Do I need to dress up for the ballet?

 Most ballet venues today have fairly relaxed dress codes, and smart-casual is usually a safe choice.
-Some people still enjoy dressing up a bit for an evening at the ballet, especially at major venues, but it really depends on the performance and the setting.
+Some people still enjoy dressing up for an evening at the ballet, especially at major venues, but it depends on the performance and setting.

 Is ballet family-friendly?

 Many ballet performances are family-friendly, especially holiday productions and selected matinees.
-That said, each production is different, so it is always smart to check the venue’s age guidance before attending.
-If ballet invitations are ever offered through OTL Seat Fillers, members should review the event details carefully to ensure the performance is a good fit for their group.
+Each production is different, so it is always smart to check the venue’s age guidance before attending.

 Where are some of the best places to see live ballet?

-Some of the best-known places to see live ballet include London, New York City, San Francisco, Houston, Chicago, and other cities with major ballet companies and touring productions.
-OTL Seat Fillers has occasionally had ballet invitations in select locations, but ballet is not a frequent category, and availability depends entirely on what entertainment partners provide.
+Some of the best-known places to see live ballet include London, New York City, San Francisco, Houston, Chicago, Seattle, Boston, and other cities with major ballet companies, opera houses, and touring productions.

 What is a seat filler club?

-A seat filler club is a private membership-based service that gives members access to claim complimentary ticket invitations when available.
+A seat filler club is a private membership-based service that gives members access to complimentary ticket invitations when available.
 These invitations are released privately by entertainment partners and are not public ticket offers.
-While OTL Seat Fillers has occasionally offered ballet invitations, the service includes a variety of arts and entertainment opportunities, and not just ballet.

 Does OTL Seat Fillers charge for tickets?

-No. OTL Seat Fillers charges membership dues, not ticket prices.
-Membership dues provide access to the private member area and the opportunity to claim complimentary ticket invitations when available, which may occasionally include ballet performances in some cities.
+No. OTL Seat Fillers does not sell tickets and does not charge per-ticket prices.
+Membership dues provide access to the private member area, where complimentary ticket invitations will be offered when available.

 Are complimentary tickets guaranteed with OTL Seat Fillers?

 No. Complimentary ticket invitations are not guaranteed.
-They are occasional, vary by city and season, and are only available when entertainment partners choose to release extra seats to the membership.
+They are occasional, vary by city and season, and depend on what entertainment partners choose to release to the membership.
 Ballet invitations may appear from time to time, but they are not a regular or guaranteed offering.